 No boat?
 No problem.
 Rent out a boat for the day to enjoy an afternoon out on the water.

 Small boats, like kayaks and canoes, can be rented out for anywhere from around 20 dollars to 50 dollars for a few hours’ worth of use.
 Speed boats and pontoons are slightly pricier, but you could always get a group of friends to go in on the rental cost with you

 Pack your own food and beverages and hit the water for a fun day you’re sure to remember.

 Many families make it a tradition to run a Memorial Day 5k or 10k each year.
 And why not?
 With most races costing less than 50 dollars, they can be a fun and healthy way to celebrate the holiday.

 As an added bonus, many Memorial Day races donate the proceeds to help active duty soldiers and veterans with expenses not covered under military benefits.
 Just check out the Essence of Freedom Run in Deerfield, Illinois!

 Sometimes, the best locations are right around the corner from you.
 Take a day trip this Memorial Day weekend and explore a town near you.

 The biggest expense related to a day trip is gas.
 To lessen the financial blow, be sure to fuel up before Memorial Day weekend when gas prices are notoriously higher than usual.
 You can make the trip more affordable by packing sandwiches and road trip snacks along the way.
 Visit local parks, shops, and museums to make for a cheap afternoon getaway.

 Or, if you have family nearby, Memorial Day weekend is the perfect excuse to pay them a visit.
-After all, Memorial Day should be spent with the ones dearest to you.
+After all, Memorial Day should be celebrated with the ones dearest to you.